IBM-EPBL/IBM-Project-7420-1658855571/README.md

 # Smart Fashion Recommender Application 💻:

-A Smart Application that can recommend fashion Products based upon the customer preferences with the aid of chatbot.
+A Smart Application that can recommend fashion Products based upon the customer preferences with the aid of chat-bot.

 # Links ♨️: